BrainonSilicon/UXFTutorial/README.md

 This is the repo which follow's Jack Brooks' tutorial for [UXF](http://immersivecognition.com/uxf-tutorial/)

-Branch 'master' holds the code base for Parts 1-11
+Branch `master` holds the code base for Parts 1-11
 - in a 3D Unity scene
 - with 2D settings
 - for a visuomotor rotation task (including error clamping)